-Instead, this person was bridled with fear, educated enough to place blame on anyone but himself for his misfortunes in life.
-Fear drives some to take action, others to cower and avoid action at all cost.
-And pride causes those that cower to place blame on others.
-Its laughable but then sobering.
+Funny?
+Yes, for a moment.
 Again, I feel sorry for those who cannot take action in life, those who have heard growing up that quitters never win, yet embrace the title as quitter.
 They wear it, embrace it and learn nothing from that valuable life lesson!

 The collective experiences I have had with people who have degrees, who don’t have degrees, and those who are actively pursuing the American Dream are vast and could fill volumes of books on the topic.
 I may write about it one day in great detail…

 Impossible is just a big word thrown around by small men who find it easier to live in the world they’ve been given than to explore the power they have to change it.
 Impossible is not a fact.
 It’s an opinion.
 Impossible is not a declaration.
 It’s a dare.
 Impossible is potential.
 Impossible is temporary.
 Impossible is nothing.

 Let’s embrace those who take action and strive to achieve!